We are worshiping inside again!!!!!

 Bring your children and be prepared to keep them with you throughout the service as there will be no children’s ministry or nursery available.
 We look forward to being together as a family and the preaching pastors are happy to have an enthusiastic shout of praise from our youngest brethren ;).

-Be prepared and allow extra time for screening at the entrance to the church building.
-The screening at the door will include taking your temperature with an infrared thermometer as well as asking you if you or a family member have experienced any of the symptoms listed in item 1b above.
+Be prepared and allow extra time for screening at the side entrance to the church building.
+The screening will include taking your temperature with an infrared thermometer.
 We recommend you check your temperature before leaving your home.

 3. What should my family and I do during service in order to protect my brothers and sisters in Christ?